Open the door

 The themes you have raised in your correspondence over the last few months are interlinked, and largely relate to the conduct, or intent of former Ministry staff or contractors.

-Nancy Bell, Hautu, Deputy Secretary for Education – first reposne letter.
+Nancy Bell, Hautu, Deputy Secretary for Education - first resposne letter

 We wrote to the Chief Ombudsman, Judge Peter Boshier on 9 December 2023, seeking confirmation from him that he had reviewed matters, as referenced in response letter written by Nancy Bell.
 We included the complaints against Ministry of Education staff and conctractor, the response letter from Nancy Bell and The Use of Physical Restraint and Seclusion in Schools: Legal Issues paper written by Terri Johnstone Ministry of Education Contractor